 Failure is going to come in all shapes and sizes.
 It will strike half a dozen times, four hundred times, or skeighty-eight thousand times.
 Somewhere in there, though, you’ll have wins.

-Just like failure can be an expected part of your journey, wins are too, but they tend to be much more subtle and fleeting.
+Just like failure can be an expected part of your journey, wins are too.
+However, they tend to be much more subtle and fleeting.
 They don’t exactly heckle us from the crowd, you know?

-This is because we often have a different vision or expectation of what a win looks like, so we completely miss the smaller-but-terribly-necessary wins that are actually keeping us on track.
+This is because we often have a different vision or expectation of what a win looks like.
+We completely miss the smaller-but-terribly-necessary wins that are actually keeping us on track.

 Wins look different for every writer, so it’s important to know what kinds of wins will be your personal stepping stones.

 - writing every day

 - falling in love with an amazing book